There's never been a better time to promote an app. Read about the 4 top digital marketing channels you should be using in our guide.

 If you know what keywords your prospective users are searching to discover apps, you can target them in your content.

-You can use keyword research tools like Google Keyword Planner to look up search terms.
+You can use keyword research tools like SEMRush to look up search terms.
 For example, if you enter the keyword “food app” you get related terms like “just eat app”, “best food delivery app”, and “uber eats restaurant”.

 If you enter in keywords relevant to your business you can then find results like these that you can integrate into your content and social media.